By: Tavaga Research

 Investors looking to invest in bonds can do so through bond ETFs such as the Gilt ETF offered by Nippon India AMC or consider investing in sovereign debt mutual funds, such as gilt mutual funds or constant maturity funds.

 Moreover, it bodes well for investors to invest large sums of money in gilt funds when the interest rates are high (NAVs go down when the interest rate and yields go up).

 Outlook for Gold

 Again, on the news of the vaccine, the gold has been on a downward trajectory.
 Given an expectation of a lower stimulus and therefore a lower slide in the dollar value, the gold is expected to remain under pressure.
 Also, the demand for gold as a safe asset is going to fizzle out, given the vaccine holds its promise.
 Although it offers protection against inflation and currency debasement, the return on gold hasn’t been attractive except for years in which there has been stress in the real economy.

 High valuations on stocks limit their upside potential, driving investors to other avenues for return.
 This coupled with low yields (high prices) environment being observed currently on bonds, steers investors towards assets such as gold.

-A well-known fact is that gold and equities are negatively correlated, so a positive development for equities has an opposite impact on the bonds.
-These considerations could merit 10-15 percent of the portfolio in gold.
+A well-known fact is that gold and equities are negatively correlated, so a positive development for equities has the opposite impact on the bonds.
+These considerations could merit 10-15 per cent of the portfolio in gold.
 But investors should be smart enough to invest in a staggered manner, instead of investing it as a lump sum.